finnegan-ng/dissect-BS/README.md

 # dissect-BS
 This project is implying numerical methods to investigate options pricing using the Black-Scholes equation.
+The interest rate randomly evolves by a Wiener process.
+We render the Black-Scholes PDE using finite difference methods (BTCS, FTCS, Crank-Nicolson).
+Here, we consider a European call option for Facebook (FB) purchased now.
+Then, we apply the method of Monte Carlo to find the solution vectors for each sequence of interest rates.
+Finally, we find the mean of these vectors and use B-Spline to estimate the value of the option.

 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)